Choline bitartrate: Safety

 Choline bitartrate is flammable.
-Upon catching a fire, choline bitartrate may release toxic gases, like carbon monoxide (CO), carbon dioxide (CO2) and nitrogen oxides (NO, NO2).
+When burned, choline bitartrate may release toxic gases, like carbon monoxide (CO), carbon dioxide (CO2) and nitrogen oxides (NO, NO2).
 May react violently with strong oxidizing agents.

 The toxicity of this compound is similar to toxicity of choline itself, which is fairly low, and it is used as a dietary supplement.
 Oral LD50 value for a human is estimated to be 200 to 400 grams (as choline).
 Nevertheless, choline bitartrate can be harmful, if absorbed through skin.
 It may cause skin, eye and respiratory system irritation.
 May cause gastrointestinal system irritation as well.
 If swallowed in high doses, may cause dizziness, nausea, vomiting and diarrhea, and a rotten fish-like body smell resulting from the excretion of trimethylamine from the body (trimethylamine is a choline metabolite).
 There are reports of depression or increased symptoms of it in patients using high doses of choline bitartrate.
 When choline bitartrate is used appropriately, hazardous effects are unlikely to occur.